-Turns the pump motor and the SRS off and on.
+Turns the pump motor and the SRS on and off.

-• RUN METHOD
+RUN METHOD

 Turns the method clock on and off.
 Turning off the method clock resets it to zero and executes INIT conditions.
 The method will not run unless the pump motor is already on.